 STEP #2: Submit your financial aid application.
 All AB 540 eligible applicants are considered for the CA College Promise Grant (formerly BOG fee waiver).
 U.S. Citizens and eligible non-citizens are considered for Federal and State aid.
 Undocumented non-citizens, including students who have completed the Deferred Action for Childhood Arrivals (DACA), are considered for State aid only.
 All students must apply for scholarships separately.

-STEP #3: Login to WebAdvisor to check your financial aid status and awards (preferred method):
+STEP #3: Login to WebAdvisor, Financial Aid Self Service, to check your financial aid status and awards (preferred method):

-You may also call or visit the Financial Aid/EOPS Office during regular business hours to make an appointment to meet with a Financial Aid staff person.
-A picture ID will be required to verify your identity when you arrive for your scheduled appointment.
+You may also call or visit the Financial Aid/EOPS/Veterans Services Office using our virtual services during regular business hours to make an online video appointment to meet with a Financial Aid staff person.
+A picture ID will be required to verify your identity when you arrive for your scheduled video appointment.
 Due to confidentiality laws, the Financial Aid/EOPS Office cannot give out information about your application over the phone or by email.

 Step #4: Pay to Stay - Napa Valley College has a Pay to Stay in your classes policy.
-Students who register for classes, but fail to pay their course related fees in full, will be dropped from their classes 7 days after registration.
+Students who register for classes, but fail to pay their course related fees in full, will be dropped from their classes after the grace period has ended.

 - Napa Valley College (NVC) Promise Program: If you are a recent high school graduate, you may qualify to have your enrollment, course, and semester fees paid for you through the NVC Promise program.
 To see if you qualify, click here to view the NVC Promise webpage.

 - If you qualify for the CA College Promise Grant (CCPG-formerly BOG fee waiver), only the enrollment fees will be waived when you register for classes.
 You are responsible for paying all other course related fees IN FULL.
 Any unpaid or partially paid courses will be dropped for non-payment after the 7-day grace period.